symblai/symbl-docs/getting-started-with-async-api.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Use the Async API to get speech-to-text transcription from audio or video and extract follow-ups, topics, action-items, and  questions from them.
+#Overview

+In this guide you will learn how to do the following:
-## 1. Process an audio file using Async API
++ Send an audio file to the **Async API**
++ Grab speech-to-text transcription from the conversation
++ Gain valuable conversational insights such as follow-ups, topics, action items, and questions using Conversation API.

+**Prerequisites**
-This guide walks you through how to send an audio file to the Async API to gain conversational insights on the audio.
-This API requires a URL of an audio file for Symbl to extract the data from.
+1. URL of an audio file to extract the data from.

 :::info
-You can also process audio file from your local pc or your server, for that [please check this](/docs/async-api/overview/audio/post-audio).
+For processing an audio file from your local PC or your server, see [POST Audio API](/docs/async-api/overview/audio/post-audio).
 :::

-For this example we've provided you an audio file which you can see below or you can also see it's URL here [here](https://symbltestdata.s3.us-east-2.amazonaws.com/sample_audio_file.wav).
+In this example, we have provided you an [audio file](https://symbltestdata.s3.us-east-2.amazonaws.com/sample_audio_file.wav) that you can see below.

 <p align="center">
 <iframe width="350" height="250" src="https://symbltestdata.s3.us-east-2.amazonaws.com/sample_audio_file.wav"></iframe>
 </p>

-The `AUTH_TOKEN` variable mentioned below is sent through the `Authorization` header.
-This can be received from [our authentication process](/docs/developer-tools/authentication).
+2. `AUTH_TOKEN` variable for authentication that is sent through the `Authorization` header.
+This can be obtained from [our authentication process](/docs/developer-tools/authentication).

-#### Process an audio file
+## Step 1.
+Process an audio file using Async API

 <Tabs
   defaultValue="cURL"